-Apart from the regular puree foods that your baby is now used to having, you can try some of these new recipes to tickle your baby’s taste buds.
-Here are some interesting Indian homemade baby food recipes for 8 months old
+Apart from the regular pureed foods that your baby is now used to having, you can try some of these new recipes to tickle your baby’s taste buds.
+Here are some interesting Indian homemade baby food recipes for an 8-month-old:

 How to prepare

-- Add butter in a pan and allow it to melt
+- Add the butter in a pan and allow it to melt.

-- Add broccoli to it and saute for a few minutes.
+- Add broccoli florets to it and sauté for a few minutes.

-- Cover the same and allow it to cook.
+- Cover the pan with a lid and allow it to cook.

-- Once the broccoli cools, blend it to a fine paste in a blender.
+- Once the broccoli cools, blend it to make a fine paste in a blender.

-- In another pan, add a small piece of butter and ass the broccoli mixture to it.
-Allow it to cook and add salt and pepper powder to it.
+- In another pan, add some butter and add the broccoli paste to it.
+Allow it to cook and add the salt and pepper powder to it.
 Feed the baby once it cools down.